the challenge of understanding the brain

 Unlocking the secrets of the brain represents one of the greatest challenges of our time.
 Today, there is intense research activity in laboratories around the world.
-At Oxford, researchers are trying to understand fundamental areas of brain function including:
+Researchers are trying to understand fundamental areas of brain function including:

 - How the visual system works.
 How are we able to recognise objects and faces so easily from different viewpoints?

 - How the brain represents the spatial world, and is able to navigate flexibly and efficiently through complex real-world environments.

 - How the brain learns to control motor behaviour given sensory feedback, including reward and punishment signals.

 - How information from different senses is integrated to give a unified representation of the world.

 Understanding these processes will support the development of new medical treatments for mental illnesses and neurological disorders, and will lead to advances in areas of engineering such as machine vision and robot control systems.

 Scientists are employing a variety of experimental techniques to investigate the brain.
 Functional magnetic resonance imaging (fMRI) is used to reveal which parts of the brain are involved in different perceptual and behavioural tasks.
 These experiments are complemented by other techniques which look at the activity of individual neurons.

 For example, some neurons have been found to respond to which face or object an animal is looking at, while other neurons respond to where an animal is in its environment.